rust-transit/osm4routing2/readme.md

 If you prefer having the files in database, you can run the very basic `import_postgres.sh` script.

+## Importing in a database

+If you prefer having the files in database, you can run the very basic `import_postgres.sh` script.

 It supposes that a database `osm4routing` exists (otherwise modify it to your needs).

 ## Using as a library